brimdata/zed/zeek/type-compat.md

 how Zeek's `enum` type behaves inside the Zeek scripting language, when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, these values are represented with a ZSON type name bound to the `string` type.
+Therefore, these values are represented with a ZSON type name bound to the Zed `string` type.
 See the text above regarding [type definitions](#type-specific-details) for more details.